Luteins

 USA: Tagetes (Aztec marigold) meal and extract is exempt from certification and may be safely used in chicken feed to enhance the yellow color of chicken skin and eggs at a quantity that in the finished feed is supplemented sufficiently with xanthophyll and associated carotenoids and meets the tolerance limitation for ethoxyquin in animal feed (21 CFR 73.295)

 EU: ADI of 1 mg/kg bw/day for lutein derived from Tagetes erecta containing at least 80% carotenoids consisting of lutein and zeaxanthin (79 and 5% respectively).
-(EFSA, 2010) EFSA has authorized use for Lutein (E 161b) in specific foods and beverages at maximum allowed use levels.
+(EFSA, 2010).
+Maximum allowed use levels for Lutein (E 161b) in specific foods and beverages are established in Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 on food additives .

 Safety Reviews